shield02/alx-low_level_programming/0x0B-malloc_free/README.md

 chars and initilizes it with a specific char
 + 1-strdup.c - Script that returns a pointer to a newly created space in memory
 + 2-str_concat.c - Script that concatenates two strings
++ 3-alloc_grid.c - Script that returns a pointer to a 2 dimensional array